Aircloak/aircloak/air/site/docs/source/index.md

   - plaintext: curl

 includes:
+  - api/header
-  - authentication
+  - api/authentication
-  - data_sources
+  - api/data_sources
-  - queries
+  - api/queries
-  - errors
+  - api/errors

 search: true
 ---

 # Introduction

-This is the guide for the Aircloak REST APIs.
-You can use these APIs to perform actions such as executing queries against a cloak cluster, or access results of previous query executions.
+This is the guide for using the Aircloak system.

-All API access is authenticated.
-Please have a look at the authentication section for details.

-The examples in this guide are given in Ruby, wget, and curl.
-If it is not clear how this applies to your own environment, please reach out to us on [support@aircloak.com](mailto:support@aircloak.com), and we will be happy to assist.
+If you find some topics are missing or confusing, please reach out to us on [support@aircloak.com](mailto:support@aircloak.com), and we will be happy to assist.